 For a telehealth consultation, you will need a good internet connection and access to a device such as a computer, tablet or smartphone.
 The device should have a web camera, speakers and a microphone.

 The telehealth consultation is usually free (except for your internet data usage).
 If you have been referred to a specialist service with Nelson Marlborough Health and you are eligible for publicly funded healthcare, your consultation is free.
-However, if an additional healthcare professional is involved in the consultation (eg, a practice nurse), his/her usual fee may apply.
+However, if an additional healthcare professional is involved in the consultation (for example, a practice nurse), his/her usual fee may apply.

 A telehealth consultation uses less than half of the data you would use while watching a YouTube video in high definition*.